containeroo/certalert/README.md

 ### P12 (PKCS#12)

-PKCS#12 (P12) is a binary format used to store the server certificate, any intermediate certificates, and the private key in one encryptable file.
-They are often used to export and import certificates and private keys.
+The binary format PKCS#12, commonly referred to as P12, is designed to encapsulate the server certificate, intermediary certificates, and the private key into a single encryptable entity.
+This format simplifies the processes of certificate and private key export/import.

-`certalert` will extract private keys and certificates with the given password.
-It will fail if the password is not correct.
+Using the specified password, `certalert` retrieves both private keys and certificates from P12 files.
+Incorrect password inputs lead to failures.

-**Detected file extensions**:
+**Recognized file extensions**:

 - `.p12`
 - `.pkcs12`